The de Rham-Fargues-Fontaine cohomology: Adic etale motives

-\begin{rmk} Contrarily to \cite{agv}, we use the notation $\RigDA^{(\eff)}(S)$ to refer both to the presentable category in $\Prl$ as well as to the structure $\RigDA^{(\eff)}(S)^\otimes$ of symmetric monoidal category in $\Prlm$ it is equipped with. \end{rmk}
+\begin{rmk}{In \cite{agv}, the category $\RigDA^{(\eff)}(S)$ is denoted by $\RigSH^{(\eff)}(S,\Q)$.
+We use the notation $\DA$ which is more customary in the case of sheaves of $\Lambda$-modules for a ring $\Lambda$.
+All adic spaces in $\catD$ are rigid analytic spaces in the sense of \cite[Notation 1.1.8]{agv} by \cite[Corollary 1.2.7]{agv}. } Contrary to \cite{agv}, we use the notation $\RigDA^{(\eff)}(S)$ to refer both to the presentable category in $\Prl$ as well as to the structure $\RigDA^{(\eff)}(S)^\otimes$ of symmetric monoidal category in $\Prlm$ it is equipped with. \end{rmk}

 \begin{rmk} We now give a triangulated, more down-to-earth definition of $\RigDAeff(S)$.
 One can consider the derived category of \'etale sheaves on $\Sm/S$ with values in $\Q$-modules.
 Its full subcategory given by complexes of sheaves $\mcF$ such that $\R\Gamma(X,\mcF)\cong\R\Gamma(\B^1_X,\mcF)$ is (the triangulated category underlying) $\RigDAeff(S)$.
 We remark that there is a left adjoint to the canonical inclusion, and that these categories are actually DG-categories.
 Similarly, we can give a more down-to-earth definition of $\RigDA(S)$: its objects are collections $\{\mcF_i\}_{i\in\N}$ of complexes of sheaves in $\RigDAeff(S)$ together with quasi-isomorphisms $\mcF_{i}\to\underline{\Hom}(T_S,\mcF_{i+1})$. \end{rmk}